flamerecca/yii2-gitbook-cookbook/security-rbac.md

 ];
 ```

-> 備註：If you are using`yii2-basic-app`template, there is a`config/console.php`configuration file where the`authManager`needs to be declared additionally to`config/web.php`.
-In case of`yii2-advanced-app`the`authManager`should be declared only once in`common/config/main.php`.
+> 備註：如果我們使用`yii2-basic-app`，there is a`config/console.php`configuration file where the`authManager`needs to be declared additionally to`config/web.php`. 如果使用的是`yii2-advanced-app`，he`authManager`should be declared only once in`common/config/main.php`.

 Make sure you have database configured for both web and console applications then open console and run migration that would create all the tables necessary to store RBAC data: